nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       * [Wireshark](https://www.wireshark.org/) - the most commonly used network protocol analyzer, providing facilities for live capture and offline analysis of network traffic data at the packet and byte level.
 Also provides `tshark`, the command-line version of Wireshark.
 This was originally named "Ethereal", with command-line version `tethereal`.
       * Under the hood of Wireshark is `libpcap`, which is part of the [`tcpdump` command line packet analyzer](https://www.tcpdump.org/).
 Somewhat harder to use, it provides raw capture capability for cases where Wireshark is not enough.
 (Your instructor has not found any cases like this yet.)
       * [Fiddler](https://www.telerik.com/fiddler) is a web debugging proxy that is sometimes useful for manipulating a web session or intentionally impacting network performance when building internet-based software.
-      * [Zenmap](https://nmap.org/zenmap/), the graphical interface for the `nmap` command line tool, provides facilities for scanning networks and systems for security volnerabilities.
+      * [Zenmap](https://nmap.org/zenmap/), the graphical interface for the `nmap` command line tool, provides facilities for scanning networks and systems for security vulnerabilities.

       During this course, we will use Wireshark during demos to explore the protocol layers of internet message packets when we dive into the details of the various protocols.